The Great Bear

 Alula Borealis (Nu Ursae Majoris - ν UMa) - is positioned 1.5 degree north of Xi UMa.
 It's an unequal double star, resolvable in small scopes, that consists of magnitude +3.5 and +9.9 components, separated by 7 arc seconds.
 The primary star is a type K3 orange giant that's more than 50x the size of the Sun.
 It's much fainter companion appears greenish-bluish providing a nice telescopic colour contrast.

 M40 - is a faint double star consisting of components of magnitudes +9.6 and +10.1, separated by 52 arc seconds.
 It's faintly visible in 10x50 binoculars and resolvable in small scopes.
 The brighter star is orange-yellow in colour, the fainter one white.

 This is an unremarkable double that's only of significance since Charles Messier catalogued it.
-Messier was searching for a nebula reported in the area by Johann Hevelius, but despite not seeing any nebula, Messier catalogued this double star instead and despite no nebulosity existing, it has remained on the list.
+Messier was searching for a nebula reported in the area by Johann Hevelius, but despite not seeing any nebula he catalogued this double star instead.
+Although no nebulosity exists, it has remained on the list.